 - Perform monthly Quality Assurance inspections

-- Promote and support a positive working environment within team and unit
+- Promote and support a positive working environment within unit

-- Assist in departmental planning and development , review and revising standard operating procedures for animal use
+- Assist in departmental planning and development, review and revise standard operating procedures for animal use

-- Supervise and perform the maintenance of unit records
+- Regularly review the maintenance of unit records

 - Maintain inventory of equipment, instruments, and supplies.